Access to Justice Awards

 Each fall, TALS presents the Access to Justice Awards to recognize individuals who have contributed to Tennessee's equal justice community.
 See the list of past winners of these prestigious awards.

 TALS is currently accepting nominations for each of the three awards listed below.
-The 2016 Nomination period is now closed.
 The 2017 nomination period will open in spring 2017.

 The Janice M. Holder Award recognizes a professional in private practice, corporate counsel, a public servant or other social service advocate who has advanced the quality of justice statewide by ensuring that the legal system is open and available to all.
 Click here to learn more about the award and how to nominate someone for the award.